![]() |

 dim btnNum as long

-tabTitles$(1) = "One"
+tabTitles(1) = "One"

-tabTitles$(2) = "Two"
+tabTitles(2) = "Two"

-tabTitles$(3) = "Three"// create a windowSetRect( r, 0, 0, 300, 200 )
+SetRect( r, 0, 0, 300, 200 )

-appearance window 1, "Tabs", @r, _kDocumentWindowClassdef SetWindowBackground( _kThemeActiveDialogBackgroundBrush,¬
+appearance window 1, "Tabs", @r, _kDocumentWindowClass

 _zTrue )

-/*Button 100 is the tab 'shell'.
+Button 100 is the tab 'shell'.
 In this example, it is made to be the full size of the window, less a small margin.
-Buttons 1, 2, & 3 will be the embedded user panes that contain information to be displayed for each tab.A tab control is usually built as invisible.
-This is because the information contained in the tabs will be modified as the control is being constructed.
-Making it visible after all modifications have been completed provides a cleaner window build.*/_tabBtnRef = 100
+Buttons 1, 2, & 3 will be the embedded user panes that contain information to be displayed for each tab.

 _btnMargin = 8